ymasory/ToyLisp/README.md

 - `eq?`
 - `list?`, `char?`, `num?`

-# scope #
+# deficiencies #
-- All names are lexically scoped.
+- Recursion is not supported.
+Since there are no loops either, ToyLisp is not Turing-complete.
-- All names live in the same namespace.
+- There's just one, horrifying, dynamic scope. `eval` should be revised to take an `Environment` argument.